On our latest football-less weekend, it’s time for chapter three of the ever-dramatic tale that is Wycombe Wanderers’ 2019/20…

 Next up: oh wait, ANOTHER weekend off – number five.
 At least it allowed for the postponement of the inevitable: the obligatory defeat to Coventry.
 We weren’t to be left football-less for a full, fortnight, though; Blackpool – a side we’d not beaten since Nnamdi Ofoborh was born – were the penultimate midweek visitors of 2019/20.
 The date – Tuesday, 28th January – will be remembered solemnly rather than fondly, with devoted Chairboys supporter Mark Bird being taken ill before kick-off and tragically passing away later that night.
 We did play some of our best football in months and bag another vital three points – and our second and final January signing, a certain David Stockdale, came in between the sticks – but this was one of those occasions on which football really did pale into insignificance.

 The rousing tribute to Mark was the only part of the following outing worth remembering.
 It’s not nice going to the soulless bowl, let alone losing there.
-A performance more stale than last Christmas’ mince pies left the light and dark blue army in a right rotten mood – although the anger which ensued was nothing short of pathetic, especially the one or two calls for Gareth Ainsworth to go (which you have to laugh at or you’d just become a quivering wreck).
+A performance more stale than last Christmas’ mince pies left the light and dark blue army in a right rotten mood – although the anger which ensued was all rather excessive, especially the one or two calls for Gareth Ainsworth to go (which you have to laugh at or you’d just become a quivering wreck).
 There’s been too much overreaction this season; I dread to think what we’ll be treated to if, as is completely feasible and acceptable, we’re not celebrating promotion in May.

 Thankfully, there would be no reason for such nonsense a week later – although there was a surprising lack of concern about a decidedly sloppy display.
 I suppose a win over our good friends from the West Country will always spark wild delight regardless of how it comes.
 Matt Bloomfield continued his critic-silencing, career-best campaign by tucking away the third with laser precision – one of the finishes of the season by anyone in the quarters.
 Had Gas star Jonson Clarke-Harris’ shooting boots not vacated him, it probably would have been a different story, but they had and that was that.
 For the first time in a decade, we’d made it through a campaign without losing to that lot.
 I hope the horses were ok.